 Our primary goal is for children to feel safe and secure.
 Prior to being independent a child must know that he or she can depend on adults and a predictable environment.
 Children are treated with respect and kindness.
 We recognize that children develop at different rates and have different interests.
 Small group size and appropriate teacher-child ratios allow for meeting the individual needs of each child.

-The Vanderbilt Child Care Centers provide a quality child development program for the children of Vanderbilt full-time employees who are benefits-eligible and the children of students.
+The Vanderbilt Child Care Centers provide a quality child development program for the children of Vanderbilt full-time employees who are benefits-eligible and the children of degree-seeking students.

 Children are placed on the waiting list according to date of application.
 Waiting list priority will be given to siblings of children enrolled at the Vanderbilt Child Care Centers.
 Openings are filled from the waiting list as soon as they become available.
 If the space to be filled is in the Toddler room, and there are no presently enrolled infants ready to move up, the next family on the waiting list (by date of application) who fits that age criteria will be notified.
 That family will either accept the place (start their child or pay the full tuition until they are ready for their child to start) or decline the place in which case the Center will go to the next child of the appropriate age on the waiting list.
 Due to these factors and the number of names on the waiting list, the VCCC cannot guarantee or predict a start-date at the time of application.